WVSports - TCU sneaks out with 41-31 victory over West Virginia

 TCU sneaks out with 41-31 victory over West Virginia

 The two teams entered tonight's matchup under very different circumstances.
 TCU, the 7th ranked team nationally, was undefeated thus far, while the Mountaineers were coming off of a humiliating loss to Texas Tech.
-The Horned Frogs are ranked 3rd nationally in yards and scoring, a scary matchup for a struggling West Virginia defense.
+The Horned Frogs were ranked third nationally in yards and scoring prior to the game, a scary matchup for a struggling West Virginia defense.
 Despite this, the game remained quite close throughout, coming down to the final minutes of play.

 TCU got started quickly with a 27 yard reception on their third play of the game, and pushed the ball downfield with apparent ease.
 WVU’s Jared Bartlett sacked TCU quarterback Max Duggan for a loss of 12, making it third and 18, and following an incompletion, the Horned Frogs ended up punting into the back of the endzone.

-JT Daniels completed his first 3 passes of the game for West Virginia, including a 36 yard pass to Sam James.
+JT Daniels completed his first three passes of the game for West Virginia, including a 36 yard pass to Sam James.
 A holding call on the next play made it 1st and 20, but CJ Donaldson got the yardage right back with an 11 yard rush.
-He followed it up with another 10 yard rush, making it 1st and goal from the 2.
+He followed it up with another 10 yard rush, making it first and goal from the two.
 West Virginia continued to hand him the ball for the rest of the drive, who finally got into the endzone on a one yard score after three tries.

 West Virginia’s next drive was highlighted by a 38 yard run by CJ Donaldson and a 15 yard pick up by Bryce Ford-Wheaton.